 There is a cheap local bus network (called TITSA).
 TITSA buses cover most of the island and the buses are fairly frequent.
 Bus fares are cheap and you can calculate journey costs here.
-Alternatively, you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.
+Or you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.

 El Teide National Park – Explore the lunar landscape and get a cable car up to Mount Teide volcano (3,718 metres), the highest peak in Spain.

-Siam Park Water Kingdom – one of the biggest open-air water park in Europe with rides and attractions.
+Siam Park Water Kingdom – one of the biggest open-air water parks in Europe with rides and attractions.